Missing Value (MV) indicators allow individual data fields to be flagged if the original data is missing or suspect.

 How Missing Value Indicators Work

-Two columns stand behind any missing-value-enabled field.
+Two additional columns stand behind any missing-value-enabled field.
 This allows LabKey Server to display the raw value, the missing value indicator or a composite of the two (the default).

 A composite of these two columns is displayed for the field.
 If a missing value indicator has been assigned, it is displayed in place of the raw value.
 If no missing value indicator has been assigned, the raw value is displayed.